joseph-malak/ExpenseReimbursement-/README.md

 # ExpenseReimbursement-

-This is a tracker that was built using Java servlets.
+This is a reiembursement tracker built using Java servlets.

 ## General function:
-They can chose the correct login page and enter their information.
+User can chose the correct login page and enter their information.
 The user can make requests for reimbursement of the expenses.
 The ticketing system stores data for each ticket in a MySQL database.
 They can view tickets and create tickets as an employee.